Tips for Starting a Pet Sitting Business

 We respect your privacy.
 Unsubscribe at any time.

 I located my pet sitter by asking my groomer.
 Get to know the groomers in your area.
-Also, get your name out in small, privately-owned pet food stores.
+Also, get your name out in small, privately-owned pet stores if you have any in your area.

 Debbie